Labelling official statistics

 4. Public Interest

-The data have a high public profile, attract controversy or debate when published and / or public debate would be better informed if they were classified as official statistics.
-The Bean review recommended that when published data are likely to attract media or market attention they should be treated as official statistics and published in a manner that is compliant with the Code of Practice for Statistics.
+The data have a high public profile, attract controversy or debate when published and/or public debate would be better informed if they were classified as official statistics.
+The independent review of UK economic statistics recommended that when published data are likely to attract media or market attention they should be treated as official statistics and published in a manner that is compliant with the Code of Practice for Statistics.